Call for papers - Upcoming Special Issue in Geosciences entitled 'Metamorphic Geology and Phase Equilibrium Modeling in the 21st Century'.

 I completed my DPhil (PhD) at the Department of Earth Sciences, University of Oxford, UK, in 2013, where I studied the thermal and structural evolution of parts of the Himalayan Range and Tibetan Plateau.
 Please see my Research and Publications sections for further information.
 I then worked as a lecturer and postdoctoral research fellow at the Institute of Geosciences, JGU Mainz, and am now an Assistant Professor of Metamorphic Geology at the Colorado School of Mines, USA.
 Please see my Teaching section for more information and my Links for additional material of interest.

-I am a current Fellow of the Geological Society of London, a Member of the Metamorphic Studies Group of the Geological Society of London, and a Member of the Mineralogical Society of Great Britain.
+I am a current member of the American Geophysical Union (AGU), a Fellow of the Geological Society of London, a member of the Metamorphic Studies Group of the Geological Society of London, and a member of the Mineralogical Society of Great Britain.

 I have on-going collaborations with many researchers worldwide, including those at the University of Oxford, UK; the University of Cambridge, UK; the Geological Survey of Canada, Canada; the Johannes-Gutenberg University of Mainz, Germany; the University of Cape Town, South Africa; ETHZ, Switzerland; and the University of Melbourne, Australia (among others).